 - It is not the function of the external world to provide entertainment.
 It is the function of the individual to create meaning and enjoyment.
 It is the function of the individual to recognize the available wonders in nature.
 Boredom, therefore, is fundamentally a kind of victim mentality; it is a lack of creativity and personal responsibility.
 Boredom says: “I expect an external source to enhance my life and provide engagement.
 I am incapable of exploring ways to amuse myself and add meaning to my life”.
 The work of recovery is shifting the focus from the external to the internal.

-Initially, these notions can be difficult to stomach.
+Initially, these notions can be difficult to stomach, which is why we take them head on in both our PHP and New Hampshire IOP.
 No one enjoys having their core beliefs challenged or being told they need to take responsibility.
 It requires a setting aside of the ego.
 It feels uncomfortable.
 But if one is able to surmount the initial discomfort and become open to a new perspective, one can access a realm of boundless freedom and potential.
 In recovery meetings, it isn’t uncommon to hear people describe their life as “second to none” or “beyond their wildest imaginings”.
 This kind of existence comes to fruition when one continuously works on his or her internal condition.

 If recovery looks boring, here are five examples of how it can be exciting and vibrant: